learn-co-curriculum/react-hooks-jsx/README.md

 <h1 id="header">Hello!</h1>
 ```

-The JSX needs to be converted into regular, imperative Javascript:
+React must convert this JSX into regular, imperative Javascript when
+it renders the component:

 ```js
 React.createElement("h1", {id: "header"}, "Hello!")
 ```

-Which is then committed to the actual DOM as an 'h1' DOM node.
+Which is then committed to the actual DOM as an `h1` DOM node.
+We never need
+to see this - all _we_ write is the JSX, `<h1 id="header">Hello!</h1>`.

 Due to this, as well as JSX's specific syntax, we aren't able to include just
 _any_ JavaScript statement.
 For instance, the following will not work in JSX: